NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/Kaapana_overall/README.md

 **Running Kaapana on Google Kubernetes Engine** : while using GCP, we've been following an extremely naive and inefficient approach for deploying Kaapana.
 We allocate a fixed linux VM, and install it as if we are on a on-prem server.
 As I understand it, to fully leverage the power of k8s, it would make a lot more sense to use Google Kubernetes engine.
 My knowledge of k8s and microk8s is very close to 0, so maybe this is something that is highly trivial.
 Maybe we could experiment with this together.
 We can even set up a shared GCP projects where I can add you, so you can experiment directly.
 Related to [Connecting/Using Kaapana to Google Cloud/Google Health/Google FHIR](../KaapanaConnectingKaapanaToGoogleCloudAndHealthAndFHIR/README.md).

-**DICOM Dashboard Setup** : having a dashboard summarizing a data collection in a meaningful way is a recurring theme also outside of kaapana.
-We would like to investigate to which degree the requirements coming with common use cases (such as AI annotation, cohort definition, AI model training, automatic quality assurance) are already met and if they're not, how extensible the existing dashboard is.
-Furthermore, it would be interesting to assess whether such a dashboard can be shared with other projects (IDC, Grand-Challenge), and whether that really makes sense in practice.
-Related to [Fast viewing and tagging of DICOM Images](../KaapanaFastViewingAndTaggingOfDICOMImages/README.md).

 **Maintenance of Kaapana instance** : discuss the process of checking for security vulnerabilities, updating the developers of identified vulnerabilities, communicating the need to update to the users, look if scanning features available in GCP could be helpful.

 ## Progress and Next Steps